Contents

 TD

-In Canada, TD offers a few different types of bonds, including government and corporate bonds.
+In Canada, TD offers several types of bonds, including government and corporate bonds.
 They are sold as fixed-income investments along with GICs and money market instruments.
 When it comes to investing with TD, you can start your account directly online.

 After that, you can transfer the funds into the account with the online bill payment or funds transfer feature.
 Once that is done, you can start building an investment portfolio.
 You can also call in to set up an appointment to create an investment account.